-Available in Arabic, Bengali, Burmese, Dari, English, Farsi, French, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer, Kinyarwanda, Korean, Marshallese, Punjabi, Russian, Somali, Spanish, Swahili, Thai, Tigrinya, Ukrainian, Vietnamese.
+Available in Amharic Arabic, Bangla (Bengali), Burmese, Chinese (Simplified), Chinese (Traditional), Chuukese, Dari, English, Farsi, French, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer (Cambodian), Kinyarwanda, Korean, Marshallese, Punjabi, Russian, Somali, Spanish, Swahili, Thai, Tigrinya, Ukrainian, and Vietnamese

-Available Amharic, Arabic, Bengali, Burmese, Chinese (Traditional), Dari, English, Farsi, French, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer, Kinyarwanda, Korean, Marshallese, Oromo, Punjabi, Russian, Spanish, Somali, Swahili, Thai, Tigrinya, Ukrainian, and Vietnamese.
+Available Amharic, Arabic, Bengali, Burmese, Chinese (Simplified), Chinese (Traditional), Chuukese, Dari, English, Farsi, French, German, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer, Kinyarwanda, Korean, Marshallese, Nepali, Oromo, Portuguese (Brazil), Punjabi, Russian, Spanish, Somali, Swahili, Tamil, Telugu, Thai, Tigrinya, Ukrainian, and Vietnamese.

 Department of Health WA: People who are sick but have not been exposed to COVID-19

-Available Arabic, Bengali, Burmese, Dari, English, Farsi, French, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer, Kinyarwanda, Korean, Marshallese, Punjabi, Russian, Somali, Spanish, Swahili, Tigrinya, Thai, Ukrainian, and Vietnamese.
+Available Amharic, Arabic, Bengali, Burmese, Chinese (Simplified), Chinese (Traditional), Chuukese, Dari, English, Farsi, French, German, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer, Kinyarwanda, Korean, Marshallese, Nepali, Portuguese (Brazil), Punjabi, Russian, Somali, Spanish, Swahili, Tamil, Telugu, Tigrinya, Thai, Ukrainian, and Vietnamese.

 To access resources, click here.